emcbem/BoardGameStatTracker/README.md

 - [ ] Able to tie other users to a "play" of a boardgame.
 - [ ] Only able to tie users to a "play" of a board game if they are friends
-- [ ] Page to play and instance of a game

 #### Rubric Items Hit

-- 0/5: Use of Local Storage
+- 5/5: Use of Local Storage
-- 0/5: Client-side state stores (e.g., context or React Query)
+- 5/5: Client-side state stores (e.g., context or React Query)
-- 0/5: Toasts / global notifications or alerts
+- 5/5: Toasts / global notifications or alerts
-- 0/5: Error handling (both on API requests and render errors)
+- 5/5: Error handling (both on API requests and render errors)
-- 0/5: Network Calls; Read data, Write data, WebSocket
+- 5/5: Network Calls; Read data, Write data, WebSocket
-- 0/5: Developer type helping (TypeScript)
+- 5/5: Developer type helping (TypeScript)
-- 0/5: 10+ pages/views via a router
+- 4/5: 10+ pages/views via a router
-- 0/5: CI/CD pipeline
+- 5/5: CI/CD pipeline
-- 0/5: Tests run in pipeline, pipeline aborts if they fail
+- 5/5: Tests run in pipeline, pipeline aborts if they fail
-- 0/5: Linting in pipeline
+- 5/5: Linting in pipeline
-- 0/9: 3+ reusable form input components
+- 9/9: 3+ reusable form input components
-- 0/12: 4+ reusable layout components
+- 12/12: 4+ reusable layout components
-- 0/10: Authentication and user account support
+- 10/10: Authentication and user account support
-- 0/5: Authorized pages and public pages
+- 5/5: Authorized pages and public pages

 ## Nov 26